authzed/workshops/update-vews-authorization/README.md

 - How to write relationships between objects and subjects.
 For ex: A user and a product
 - How to check for permissions.
 Ex: Does user Alice have 'delete' permissions on Product XYZ.

 At the end of this tutorial, we'll have an admin dashboard that checks a user's permissions and shows a user the 'delete' button for a product only if they have admin access to do so.
+This tutorial is meant for learning purposes only.
+Please follow best practices when deploying to production.

-**Last Updated**: Feb 20, 2025
+**Last Updated**: Feb 24, 2025

 ## Tutorial